RIAEvangelist/node-http-server/README.md

 ---

-## basic app example
+## Examples

-To see the server in action run `npm start` from the root of this repo and then visit [localhost:8080](http://localhost:8080).
+To see the server in action run ` npm start ` from the root of this repo and then visit [localhost:8000](http://localhost:8000).

-Detailed examples can be found in the [example folder](https://github.com/RIAEvangelist/node-http-server/tree/master/example)
+Detailed examples can be found in the [example folder](https://github.com/RIAEvangelist/node-http-server/tree/master/example) The basic example directory is static file servers and the advanced directory has dynamic server side rendering examples including a benchmark example.

 ```javascript